 And there are 8 million of us!

 So whether you’re trying to find yourself on the Amalfi Coast or teaching English for one semester in Taiwan, do not forget to vote!
-The world is vast and beautiful, and we need to make sure that we preserve it by ensuring that a person that will probably bring about a nuclear holocaust is not elected president of the most powerful country in the world.
+The world is vast and beautiful, and we need to make sure that we preserve it (by voting Democrat).